 - Select the root policy (your workspace name) and scroll down to the ‘PASSWORD’ section near the bottom of the settings list.

 - Toggle the option to ‘ON’ and enter an administrator password of your choice.
 Remember that passwords should be long, unique and random.

 From now on, every time a user on any of your devices tries to disable Emsisoft protection software, the following password prompt will be displayed:

 Setting an administrator password is particularly important for MSPs, which are often a prime target for ransomware.
 See this blog post for more information on how MSPs can prevent targeted ransomware attacks.

-Note: While administrator passwords can be set locally on endpoints, we strongly encourage our users to make use of the Emsisoft Management Console.
+Note: While administrator passwords can be set locally on endpoints, we strongly encourage our users to make use of the Emsisoft Management Console, which is secured with mandatory multi-factor authentication.
 Using the Emsisoft Management Console means that even in a worst-case scenario that results in total data loss on your local device, you will still be able to check the logs at MyEmsisoft to see exactly what happened.
 The Emsisoft Management Console can also be configured to trigger notifications when protection components are disabled.